 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is expensive.
 We expect our research and development expenses to increase with our ongoing activities, particularly activities related to the continued clinical development of marzeptacog alfa (activated), including a clinical efficacy trial and, if Phase 1 clinical trials of CB 2679d/ISU304 are successful, an efficacy trial for that compound.
-We believe that our available cash will be sufficient to fund our operations for at least twelve months.
-However, we will need to raise substantial additional capital to complete the development and commercialization of marzeptacog alfa (activated), CB 2679d/ISU304, and depending on the availability of capital, may need to delay development of some of our product candidates.

-Until we can generate a sufficient revenue from our product candidates, if ever, we expect to finance future cash needs through public or private equity offerings, debt financings, corporate collaborations and/or licensing arrangements.
+Until we can generate sufficient revenue from our product candidates, if ever, we expect to finance future cash needs through public or private equity offerings, debt financings, corporate collaborations and/or licensing arrangements.
 Additional funds may not be available when we need them on terms that are acceptable, or at all.
 If adequate funds are not available, we may be required to delay, reduce the scope of or eliminate one or more of our research or development programs.